318BR/sCTF/2016q1/Verticode/README.md

 Given this verticode, read the verticode into text and find the flag.

 Note that the flag will not be in the typical sctf{flag} format, but will be painfully obvious text.
 Once you find this text, you will submit it in the sctf{text} format.
 So, if the text you find is adunnaisawesome, you will submit it as sctf{adunnaisawesome}.

+# decode.sh
+## Running:
+`chmod +x decode.sh`
+then
+`./decode.sh code1.png`

+Sorry about the great number of temporary files, but I did this step by step on the shell :)